SportsAct/SportsAct/README.md

  - [X] when user is typing, there is an auto filler with users starting by  that
  - [ ] User gets a suggestion of users on the same location
  - [ ] user can also search by real names
-  - [ ] User can set up location from parse location database
+  - [X] User can set up location from parse location database
  - [x] In the events user can select location
- - [ ] Events appear by location
+ - [X] Events appear by location
  - [ ] Have a setting screen to let people change their language preference
 - [ ] Allow user to change app notification setting in the setting screen
 - [X] Allows user to edit their profile
 - [X] Allow user to manage their event
  - [ ] Send invitations via email or username once signed up
  - [X] User can delete event
- - [ ] User can set up location from parse location database
+ - [X] User can set up location from parse location database
  - [x] In the events user can select location
- - [ ] Events appear by location
+ - [X] Events appear by location

 **Optional Nice-to-have Stories**

-- [ ] Set Location (Google Maps Api)
+- [x] Set Location (Google Maps Api)
 - [ ] User can import contacts
+- [ ] User's get notifications when other users create events